IWAE-TIME/alpsim.github.io/content/documentation/models/dmft.md

 | NMATSUBARA | number of Matsubara frequencies used to represent the Green's function and the Weiss field (usually equals N) |
 | N | number of bins for the Green's function and the Weiss field in imaginary time (represented in total by N+1 values) (recommended: roughly 1000 for the continuous-time solvers) |

-### Hybridization1 expansion impurity solver parameters
+### Hybridization expansion impurity solver parameters

 | **Name** | **Description** |
 | :------- | :-------------- |